replicatedhq/kurl.sh/src/markdown-pages/add-ons/velero.md

 Velero requires a backend object store where it will save your backups.
 It can alternatively be set up to use a persistent volume for storage.

 For the initial install, a storage location inside the cluster will be used as the default.
 The storage location will be determined in this order of precedence:
 1. If the `kotsadm.disableS3` flag is set to `true` in the installer spec, a persistent volume (PV) will be used as the storage backend.
 (Velero versions earlier than 1.17 only.
-On Velero 1.17 and later, the Local-Volume-Provider snapshot destinations are not supported and the install stops with an error.)
+On Velero 1.17 and later, the `disableS3` flag is not supported — it configures Velero with the Local Volume Provider plugin — and the install stops with an error.)
 1. If present, an object storage provider in the cluster will be used as the storage backend.
 This can be satisfied by the Rook or MinIO add-ons.
 1. Otherwise, no default storage location will be configured.